 Here are some of my favorite uses for leftover yarn:

-Because items like pot holders and washcloths don't require much yardage, you may be able to complete an entire project with the random half skein of cotton yarn in your stash.
+Because items like pot holders and washcloths don't require much yardage, you may be able to complete an entire project with the random half skein of yarn in your stash.

 And if you have lots of colorful acrylics in your yarn stash, crochet Christmas ornaments can be a fun way to use them.